 5.3 Annual Calculation of Slice Percentage

 The amount of Slice Product available to «Customer Name» is limited to less than 50 percent of «Customer Name»’s CHWM pursuant to section 21.8.
-BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice ProductIf «Customer Name»’s Slice Percentage is limited, then «Customer Name»’s Tier 1 Block Amounts will increase pursuant to section 4.3 of this Agreement.
+BPA shall revise and state such limitations on «Customer Name» Member’s Slice Percentages in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product.
+If «Customer Name»’s Member’s Slice Percentage is limited to less than 50 percent of the Member’s Preliminary Member Net Requirement for the applicable Fiscal Year, then the Member’s portion of «Customer Name»’s Tier 1 Block Amounts and «Customer Name»’s Tier 1 Block Amounts will increase pursuant to section 4.3 of this Agreement.

-By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lessor of:
+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage and the Member Slice Percentage for each of «Customer Name»’s Members.

+BPA shall calculate the Member Slice Percentage for each of «Customer Name»’s Members as the lesser of:

-(1) «Customer Name»’s Slice Percentage limit in section 1 of Exhibit K; or
+(1) Each «Customer Name» Member’s Slice Percentage limit in section 1 of Exhibit K; or

-(2) Multiplying 50 percent by «Customer Name» Preliminary Net Requirement, and (a) dividing by the annual CHWM System in section 2 of Exhibit K, and (b) multiplying by 100.
+(2) Multiplying 50 percent by the «Customer Name» Member’s Preliminary Member Net Requirement, and (A) dividing by the annual CHWM System in section 2 of Exhibit K, and (B) multiplying by 100.

+Expressed as a formula, the Member Slice Percentage in each Fiscal Year of the Rate Period is calculated as follows:

+Slice %= minMember's Slice % Limit ,50% X( Member's Preliminary Member Net Requirement)annual CHWM System x 100

+BPA shall calculate «Customer Name»’s Slice Percentage for the applicable Fiscal Year as the sum of the Member Slice Percentages.

-The Slice Percentage shall be rounded to the fifth decimal in percentage format and rounded to the seventh decimal in number format.
+The Slice Percentage and Member Slice Percentages shall be rounded to the fifth decimal in percentage format and rounded to the seventh decimal in number format.

+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall revise and state «Customer Name»’s Slice Percentage and Member Slice Percentages in section 1 of Exhibit K.

+After BPA calculates «Customer Name»’s Slice Percentage and Member Slice Percentages for the Fiscal Year pursuant to this section 5.3, BPA shall not make mid-Fiscal Year adjustments to «Customer Name»’s Slice Percentage or the Member Slice Percentages.
+BPA shall adjust the Member’s portion of «Customer Name»’s Tier 1 Block Amounts and «Customer Name»’s Tier 1 Block Amounts when a mid-Fiscal Year adjustment is required.

 End Option 4